atero18/c3t/README.md

 - Ensure contiguity and size constraints are met.
 - Explore different fusion constraint modes.

-### 6. Detailed Documentation

-- Comprehensive documentation to guide users through each function.
-- Examples and explanations of available options.

-The `c3t` package is a versatile and robust solution for addressing regionalization and clustering problems with constraints, making it a valuable tool for spatial analysis and geographic research.

-For detailed information on function usage and options, please refer to the package documentation.

 ## 🚀 Getting Started

 Before we begin, ensure you have the `c3t` package and the required